Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective: Fundamental Limits of Generalization

+Note that the necessary and sufficient conditions for achieving equalities in \eqref{semi} and \eqref{un} can be analyzed similarly as in Theorem~\ref{generalization}.
+Note also that it may be verified that

+meaning that in general the generalization error of supervised learning is less than or equal to that of semi-supervised learning, which is turn is less than or equal to that of unsupervised learning.

-Note that for the prediction and generalization bounds obtained in this paper, the classes of learning algorithms that can be applied are not restricted in general.
-This means that the bounds are valid for arbitrary learning algorithms in practical use, from classical regression methods to deep learning.
-On the other hand, in general no specific restrictions have been imposed on the distributions of the data points either.
+It is worth mentioning that for the generalization error bounds (as well as the previous prediction bounds) obtained in this paper, the classes of learning algorithms (prediction algorithms) that can be applied are not restricted in general, allowing them to be any deterministic or randomized functions/mappings.
+This means that the bounds are valid for any learning algorithms (prediction algorithms) in practical use, from classical regression methods to deep learning.
+Note also that no specific restrictions have been imposed on the distributions of the data points either; the data points are not necessarily i.i.d., for instance.

-The fundamental performance bounds may feature baselines for performance assessment and evaluation for various machine learning algorithms, by providing theoretical bounds that are to be compared with the true performances.
+Meanwhile, the fundamental lower bounds may feature baselines for performance assessment and evaluation for various learning algorithms (prediction algorithms), by providing ``best-case" bounds that are to be compared with the true performances.
 Such baselines may function as fundamental benchmarks that separate what is possible and what is impossible, and can thus be applied to indicate how much room is left for performance improvement, or to avoid infeasible performance specifications in the first place, saving time to be spent on unnecessary parameter tuning work that is destined to be futile.
-On the other hand, the function of machine learning baselines goes beyond analysis (e.g., performance evaluation); they may also inspire machine learning algorithm design and even the propositions of new machine learning methods.
-This is enabled by further examining the necessary and/or sufficient conditions for achieving the performance bounds (e.g., the necessary and sufficient condition for achieving \eqref{equality}), so as to turn them into optimality conditions and even objective functions for the optimization problems formulated accordingly.
-We will, however, leave the detailed discussions on such topics to future research.
+In addition, those ``best-case" bounds may also inspire learning (prediction) algorithm design.
+This is enabled by further examining the necessary and/or sufficient conditions for achieving the performance bounds, so as to turn them into optimality conditions and even objective functions for the optimization problems formulated accordingly.
+Such problems, however, already go beyond the scope of this paper and are potential future research topics.